Those who live at home or in the community but seek Florida Medicaid Managed Long-Term-Care coverage for Home and Community Based Services (HCBS).

 Overall health?
 How is their health compared to a year ago?
 What physical problems prevent Medicaid applicant from doing things that they would otherwise do?
 Can applicant get medical care when it is necessary?
 Are there financial limitations in obtaining necessary medical care?

-Each series of questions has a point scale associated with the answer.
+Each series of medicaid waitlist screening questions has a point scale associated with the answer.
 The points are added up to assign a priority rank:

 - Rank 1 = Score 1-15